libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/CompileAndActivity/compileandactivity.rst

         }
     }

-The last part you need to complete is to gather all result vectors in all processes, and store them in the output vector, which is called global_result vector.
+The last part you need to complete is to gather all result vectors in all processes, and store them in the output vector, called global_result vector.
 This will be our result vector.
 Moreover, we can print out the value of each element in the global_result vector, and then terminate the MPI execution environment.

 Below is the entire source code for vector matrix multiplication [3]: